aqipro/aqilink-docs/docs/installation/app-start.md

 ## Development Mode
-To ramp up **`aqilink`** for development purposes to test different configuration options and and scenarios between Nuxeo and SAP, we recommend to use the following `docker-compose.yaml` file as template.
-Create a new file with name `docker-compose.dev.yaml` inside the  folder ([see step above](/installation/app-start.md#collect-necessary-files)) and paste the content below.
-Instead of copying all necessary files into the Docker image (as ist must be done for [Production Mode](/installation/app-start.md#production-mode)), the below compose file will map the related files and folders into the running container.
+To ramp up **`aqilink`** for development purposes and test different configuration options and scenarios between Nuxeo and SAP, we recommend using the following `docker-compose.yaml` file as a template.
+Create a new file named `docker-compose.dev.yaml` inside the folder (refer to the [steps above](/installation/app-start.md#collect-necessary-files)) and paste the content below.
+Instead of copying all the necessary files into the Docker image (as must be done for [Production Mode](/installation/app-start.md#production-mode)), the compose file below will map the related files and folders into the running container.

  - Replace the `<VERSION>` placeholder with the version of the **`aqilink`** Docker image in the current folder.
- - Make sure that the the specified Nuxeo image for the *nuxeo* service contains the related **`aqilink`** module.
+ - Ensure that the specified Nuxeo image for the *nuxeo* service contains the related **`aqilink`** module.

 ```
 version: '3.9'